gustavocmaciel/ask-the-experts/README.md

 In `asktheexperts/urls.py`, all the URL configuration of the app is defined.

 In `asktheexperts/views.py`, all the views associated with each of the routes are defined.
 There are 24 views in total and the majority of them have the `@loginrequired` decorator to prevent a user who is not signed in from accessing any of those views.
-In this file there's also a form to change the profile photo named as `ChangePhotoForm`.
+In this file there's also a form to change the profile photo called `ChangePhotoForm`.

 In `asktheexperts/admin.py`, the models that can be accessed in the `admin` page are registerd. *All* the models are registered so the site administrator has total control of the database.